healthyregions/oeps/metadata/Access_MOUDs.md

  - **OTP**: All providers tagged as “opioid treatment providers.”
  - **Naltrexone**: All providers tagged as providing “naltrexone.”

+#### Street Network Topology & Travel Time Matrices
 Data on street and pedestrian networks to calculate travel time metrics were sourced from multiple open source data portals.
+Street network topologies (including street orientations and speed/travel time) all derive from [OpenStreetMap](https://www.openstreetmap.org), also known as OSM.

-- For 2019, the **travel time matrices** for driving, biking and walking were sourced from Project OSRM, calculated by Vidal Anguiano (University of Chicago), and are available at the Tract or ZCTA scales.
+- For 2019, the **travel time matrices** for driving, biking and walking were sourced from [Project OSRM](https://project-osrm.org/), calculated by Vidal Anguiano (University of Chicago), and are available at the Tract or ZCTA scales.
-- For 2025, the **transit matrices** for driving, biking and walking were sourced from OpenStreetMap using [OSMnx](https://osmnx.readthedocs.io/en/stable/) and [SPASTC](https://doi.org/10.1080/13658816.2024.2326445), calculated by [Alex Michels](https://alexandermichels.github.io/) (University of Texas at Dallas), and are available at the tract scales.
+- For 2025, the **travel time matrices** for driving, biking and walking were sourced from OpenStreetMap using [OSMnx](https://osmnx.readthedocs.io/en/stable/) and [SPASTC](https://doi.org/10.1080/13658816.2024.2326445), calculated by [Alex Michels](https://alexandermichels.github.io/) (University of Texas at Dallas), and are available at the tract scales.

+In our approach, a travel time is calculated from the center of each census tract, to the center of another census tract, up to 90 minutes away.
+These time tables are calculated for across the country, and can be referenced by tract FIPS (unique ID) code.

 ### Description of Data Processing:
 Data was identified, wrangled, cleaned, and prepared for analysis.
-We geocoded locations through the [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/vignettes/tidygeocoder.html) package in R, as well as supplemental geocoding through University of Chicago Library GIS services.
+For 2019 locations that needed geocoding, we used the [tidygeocoder](https://cran.r-project.org/web/packages/tidygeocoder/vignettes/tidygeocoder.html) package in R, as well as supplemental geocoding through University of Chicago Library GIS services.
+Data extracted in 2025 was already complete with spatial coordinate information.

 #### Tract and ZIP Code